 In January 2026 we switched the default launch option on Steam Deck and other Linux systems from Proton (an emulation layer running the Windows binary) to our native Linux binaries.
 As the user folders of these two versions are not in the same location, you might have lost your settings or installed mods.
 You can follow one of the following options to get them back:

 You will need to use the Linux terminal, which you can access in the “Desktop Mode” on Steam Deck.
-There, run the following commands to copy the Proton user folder to the native Linux user folder location.
+Press the “Steam” button and choose “Switch to Desktop”.

 mkdir -p ~/.local/share/BeamNG